dipeshrai123/react-ui-animate-docs/versioned_docs/version-3.2.0/configuring-animations.md

 <CubicBezierAnimation />

 These examples demonstrate how to customize animations in React UI Animate using different configurations, including spring-based animations, pre-defined animation types, timing-based animations with easing functions, and timing-based animations with cubic bezier curves.
 Each configuration offers unique capabilities for creating engaging and dynamic animations in your applications.

+## Summary

+React UI Animate offers flexible animation configurations including spring-based and timing-based animations, pre-defined styles like `BOUNCE`, and custom easing with cubic bezier curves.
+These options enable developers to create dynamic and engaging animations tailored to their application's needs.

+## What's Next ?

+In the next section, we will look at `Unmounting Components`.